Octopus Deploy Documentation

 A modern version of Octopus Deploy is any version running on SQL Server.
 When Octopus Deploy was originally introduced, it ran on RavenDB.
 Octopus Deploy 3.x migrated from RavenDB to Microsoft SQL Server.
 This section contains guides to covering various use cases you might encounter when upgrading a modern version of Octopus Deploy.

-Upgrade Scenarios
+Upgrade scenarios

 The default upgrade scenario is an in-place upgrade.
 Thousands of customers upgrade every month without errors.
 However, no upgrade process is ever 100% error-free 100% of the time.
 The typical errors we see are: